CCI-MOC/lsvd-rbd/README.md

 # LSVD - Log-Structured Virtual Disk

 Original paper [here](https://dl.acm.org/doi/10.1145/3492321.3524271)

-This is a re-write with a number of differences:
-- supported backends are RADOS and local files (for debugging), no S3 support yet
-- user-space implementation, with no kernel component.
-Among other things, no need for individual partitions for the cache, since you can use a regular file
-- reasonable metadata with versions, IDs, extensibility - the previous version was grad student code...
+ATC2024 submission is in the atc2024 submodule.

-It's not quite as fast as the the version in the paper, but on my old machines (IvyBridge) and Ceph 17.2.0 I'm getting about 100K write IOPS against an erasure-coded pool on SATA SSDs with moderate CPU load on the backend (~30% CPU * 32 OSDs) vs maybe 5x that for half as many IOPS with straight RBD and a replicated pool.
+It's not quite as fast as the the version in the paper, but on my old machines (IvyBridge) and Ceph 17.2.0 I'm getting about 100K write IOPS against an erasure-coded pool on SATA SSDs with moderate CPU load on the backend (~30% CPU
+* 32 OSDs) vs maybe 5x that for half as many IOPS with straight RBD and a replicated pool.

 Note that although individual disk performance is important, the main goal is to be able to support higher aggregate client IOPS against a given backend OSD pool.

 ## what's here

 This builds `liblsvd.so`, which provides most of the basic RBD API; you can use `LD_PRELOAD` to use this in place of RBD with `fio`, KVM/QEMU, and a few other tools.
 It also includes some tests and tools described below.

+The repository also includes scripts to setup a SPDK NVMeoF target.

-## stability
+## Stability

-[fixed] As of Dec 22 it still suffers from occasional lost completions - I did a download and full build of Ceph on a 16-VCPU VM, and I had to restart QEMU half a dozen times when dropped I/Os caused hung processes.

-Full Ceph compile runs without incident.
+This is NOT production-ready code; it still occasionally crashes, and some configurations cause runaway memory leaks.

+It is able to install and boot Ubuntu 22.04 (see `qemu/`) and is stable under most of our tests, but there are likely regressions around crash recovery and other less well-trodden paths.

 ## Configuration

 LSVD is not yet merged into the Ceph configuration framework, and uses its own system.
 It reads from a configuration file (`lsvd.conf` or `/usr/local/etc/lsvd.conf`) or from environment variables of the form `LSVD_<NAME>`, where NAME is the upper-case version of the config file variable.
 Default values can be found in `config.h`

 Parameters are: